-4 Buddhist Teachings about Love
+Four Beautiful Buddhist Teachings about Love

 The concept of love that Buddhism offers us is very different from the classic image of romantic love, which the world of literature and film has translated into a series of misconceptions, some of which can even be painful.
 In this article, learn about the Buddhist teachings about love.

-Setting aside whether you are spiritual, religious, or agnostic – or a bit of everything – it’s always good to learn about different approaches to seeing the same reality because it can enrich you personally.
+Setting aside whether you are spiritual, religious, atheist, or agnostic – or a bit of everything – it’s always good to learn about different approaches to seeing the same reality because it can enrich you personally.

-It’s interesting to learn that to Buddha, love is a subtle and wonderful blend of joy and compassion.
+It’s interesting to learn that to Buddha, love was a subtle and wonderful blend of joy and compassion.

 At the same time, remember that in this spiritual approach, no one should exalt themselves above others or feel the need to “cling” to anything or anyone.
 This “detachment” is part of the essential freedom of the human soul to flow and advance along the wheel of life and through each cycle that comes.

 This is where we find one of the most beautiful aspects of this view.